RahulARanger/Cooking-Website/README.md

 Why Use this Repo ?

-+ This Repo generally helps user understand the food culture of the india, italy and also introduces them to some cool desserts and inspires them to cook by themselves.
++ This Repo generally helps user understand the food culture in India, and in Italy and also introduces them to some cool desserts and inspires them to cook by themselves.

 + So Generally Cook by ourselves is our motto So we promote through this website.